Groupe Courtois Automobiles Listed by dragonforce Ransomware Group

 Groupe Courtois is an automotive dealership specializing in Honda vehicles, with over 40 years of experience in the automotive industry.
 They operate in Chambourcy and Saint-Ouen-l'Aumône,

 On March 27, 2026, French automotive dealership Groupe Courtois Automobiles appeared on the leak site of the dragonforce ransomware group.
-The company, which sells Honda vehicles from locations in Chambourcy and Saint-Ouen-l’Aumône, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone who has bought or serviced a car with the dealer in the past 40 years could be affected.
+The company, which sells Honda vehicles from locations in Chambourcy and Saint-Ouen-l’Aumône, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone who has bought or serviced a car with the dealer in the past 40 years could be affected.

 Public reporting indicates that dragonforce listed Groupe Courtois on its data-leak portal on March 27, 2026.
 The posted material consists of internal files exfiltrated after the ransomware group gained access to the dealership’s systems.
 No precise count of records or individuals has been published.
 The company operates two sites near Paris and has been in business for more than four decades, which means customer, employee, and supplier records accumulated over a long period may have been taken.